 Here is a Yogananda guideline that has in it a power to penetrate shallow surfaces and facades, if you will:

 Each morning do bathe in the ocean of X-Ray which God has created for you.
 Without a daily bath in God's sea of X-Ray, you cannot be healthy. - Swami Yogananda, East-West, March–April, 1930 Vol. 4–4: HEALTH RECIPE – Bathing Daily in God's Ocean of X-ray.

 "Measure is treasure (Proverb)."
-Be firm.
-Don't overdo daily bathing, and be aware that X-rays are classified as a cause of cancer.
+Be firm and aware that X-rays are classified as a cause of cancer.
 (Wikipedia, "X-ray").
 Ladies in charge of SRF, is there a word or phrase or three you need to reconsider, change or must delete?
 Try not to encourage any way of bathing in rays that may be taken as encouraging slow, painful suicides unlawfully.
 Be responsible and avoid getting behind bars.

 Don't take my word for anything. . . . find out for yourselves.
 Don't get hung up on words . . . please remember. - Yogananda, in Dietz 1998